 But to someone in the grip of HOCD, a groinal response feels like proof.
 "I felt something while watching that video.
 That must mean I'm attracted to it."
 The sensation confirms the fear, the fear increases the anxiety, the anxiety produces more sensations.
 The loop tightens.

-Here’s what the research shows: groinal responses occur in response to a wide range of stimuli, including content that the person finds disturbing, neutral, or even repulsive.
-They are triggered by attention and arousal of the nervous system (not sexual arousal specifically).
-Monitoring your body for signs of arousal virtually guarantees you’ll find something to misinterpret.
+Research and clinical descriptions show that groinal responses can occur in response to a wide range of stimuli, including content that the person finds disturbing, neutral, or repulsive.
+They are triggered by attention and nervous system arousal, not necessarily sexual arousal.
+Monitoring your body for signs of arousal makes it more likely that you will find a sensation to misinterpret.

 Think of it this way.
 If someone told you, "Don't think about your left knee," you'd immediately feel something in your left knee.
 Attention creates sensation.
 The same mechanism applies to your genitals when OCD has you hyper-focused on monitoring them.